ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : unit = ()
 ```

 As seen in the last example, the catch-all pattern (`_`) can be used in definitions.
-The following example illustrates its use, which is distinct from the unit pattern:
+The following example illustrates its use, which is distinct from the `()` pattern:
 ```ocaml
 # let (_, y) = List.split [(1, 2); (3, 4); (5, 6); (7, 8)];;
 val y : int list = [2; 4; 6; 8]
 ```
 This construction creates two lists.
 The first is formed by the left element of each pair.
 The second is formed by the right element.
-Since we're only interested in the right element, we give the name `y` to that list and discard the first by using `_`.
+Assuming we're only interested in the right elements, we give the name `y` to that list and discard the first by using `_`.

 ## Local Definitions